How to see beautiful cherry blossoms in Seoul

 Finding the right accommodation

-Like most tourists, we like to stay right in the middle of the hustle and bustle.
+Like most tourists however, we like to stay right in the middle of the hustle and bustle.
 Not only does it make getting around easier, but you’ll also get to experience the city’s vibe.
 If that sounds like you, we highly recommend finding accommodation in one of these areas:

 Myeongdong: If you love shopping as much as we do, try finding accommodation here.
 Myeongdong is centrally located and offers easy access to markets and Namsan Tower.

 Jongno-gu: The best place to base yourself if you want to explore the city on foot.
 Most major tourist spots are close to here.